Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 ## First Time User

- ###.I want to easily see which sections apply to me.
+ ### I want to easily see which sections apply to me.

 a.Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there are 4 images with built-in hover text drop downs as you scroll over them to understand what the picture represents.